Archery Equipment List

 Quivers are very similar to archery arrow cases in that they allow archers to store any arrows that are not in use.
 The difference is that each quiver comes equipped with a strap, which rests on the archer’s shoulder while the actual case dangles off to the side to allow for easy access to the spare arrows.
 It is for this reason that quivers are often preferred over traditional arrow cases, as they allow archers to keep both hands free in between rounds of competition or target practice.
 Quivers cost between $30 and $100.

-Spotting scopes are not directly equipped to the bow.
+Spotting scopes are not directly attached to the bow.
 They work much like a camera atop a tripod.
 Using the lever attached to the side, archers can maneuver their spotting scopes across the landscape while looking through a lens that allows for easy zooming in and out.
 This enables archers to get a detailed, close-up view of the target without having to actually approach the target on foot (an action that is outlawed in most competitions).

-Whether the archer is merely trying to get a better look where the bullseye is located or trying to see where holes already exist that might prevent an arrow from sticking to the target properly, spotting scopes can help spot these dilemmas prior to shooting.
+Whether the archer is merely trying to get a better look at where the bullseye is located or trying to see where holes already exist that might prevent an arrow from sticking to the target properly, spotting scopes can help spot these dilemmas prior to shooting.
 As with most optical equipment, price varies in accordance with quality and magnification.
 Consequently, archery scopes range in price from $50 to over $3,500.